-REPRESENTATIONS TO THE SOLIHULL DRAFT LOCAL PLAN SUPPLEMENTARY REGULATION 18 CONSULTATION - LAND WEST OF STRATFORD ROAD, HOCKLEY HEATH: SITE REFERENCE 417
+REPRESENTATIONS TO THE SOLIHULL DRAFT LOCAL PLAN SUPPLEMENTARY REGULATION 18 CONSULTATION - LAND NORTH OF SCHOOL ROAD, HOCKLEY HEATH: SITE REFERENCE 416

 Barton Willmore LLP is instructed by Rainier Developments Ltd (the 'Client') to submit representations to Solihull Metropolitan Borough Council's Draft Local Plan Regulation 18 Supplementary consultation (the 'draft Plan') in relation to their land interests at Hockley Heath.
-This is referenced within the Plan as 'Land west of Stratford Road', Hockley Heath and is referenced in the Council's Site Assessments document as 417 (hereafter referred to as the 'site').
+This is referenced within the Plan as 'Land north of School Road', Hockley Heath and is referenced in the Council's Site Assessments document as 416 (hereafter referred to as the 'site').

-Whilst we appreciate that this is a non-statutory consultation and it does not seek to deal with Birmingham's unmet housing needs, this is clearly a significant factor in the overall housing requirement for Solihull which should be considered properly now.
-If, as numerous parties have identified, for instance North Warwickshire Borough Council, the overall numbers increase through the Regulation 19 consultation, additional sites will need to be identified.
+Whilst we appreciate that this is a non-statutory consultation and it does not seek to deal with Birmingham's unmet needs, this is clearly a significant factor in the overall housing requirement for Solihull which should be considered properly now.
+If, as numerous parties have identified, for instance North Warwickshire Borough Council, the overall numbers increase through the Regulation 19 consultation, additional sites will need to be identified in the coming months before consultation in summer 2019, and certainly before submission of the draft Plan in autumn 2019.
 As we will set out in this response, our Client's site is particularly well placed to address this need.
 Our main concern however lies with the way in which the site has been assessed by the Council.